mailgun/documentation/source/api-webhooks-deprecated.rst

  Parameter         Description
  ================= ========================================================
- domain            Name of the domain webhookname       Name of the webhook.
+ domain            Name of the domain id                Name of the webhook.
 (See above for supported webhooks)
  ================= ========================================================

 Examples